hazelcast/hazelcast-jet-reference-manual/docs/400_Hazelcast_Jet_101_-_Word_Counting_Batch_Job/100_Modeling_Word_Count_in_terms_of_a_DAG.md

 to more hashtable entries on each member, but it saves network traffic (an issue we didn't have within a member).
-Given that memory costs scale with the number of distinct keys, and given our specific use case with words of a natural language, the memory cost is more or less constant regardless of how much book material we process.
-On the other hand, network traffic scales with the total data size; so the more material we process, the more we save on network traffic.
+Given that memory costs scale with the number of distinct keys, and given our specific use case with words of a natural language, the memory cost is more-or-less constant regardless of how much book material we process.
+On the other hand, network traffic scales with the total data size so the more material we process, the more we save on network traffic.

 Jet distinguishes between _local_ and _distributed_ edges, so we'll use